clarkClaim/takehome-claim/README.md

 A GraphQL API built with Node.js, TypeScript, Prisma, and a Dockerized PostgreSQL database, designed to emulate a simplified version of Claim's backend.

 ## Take-home Tasks
 Choose one feature to implement.
+Catalog your thoughts, design decisions, and how you allocated your time, and what you would want to do next in a README.md file as you go.
+Don't spend more than 5 hours on this project.

 If you select the "Small Feature", you should deliver review-ready and tested code.